Mazyar98/opensource.guide/_articles/how-to-contribute.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/brettcannon?s=180" class="pquote-avatar" alt="avatar">
-  I first reached out to the Python development team (aka python-dev) when I emailed the mailing list on June 17, 2002 about accepting my patch.
-I quickly caught the open source bug, and decided to start curating email digests for the group.
+  I first reached out to the Python development team (aka python-dev) when I emailed the mailing list on June 17, 2002, about accepting my patch.
+I quickly caught the open-source bug and decided to start curating email digests for the group.
 They gave me a great excuse to ask for clarifications about a topic, but more critically I was able to notice when someone pointed out something that needed fixing.
   <p markdown="1" class="pquote-credit">
 — @brettcannon, ["Maintainer Stories"](https://github.com/open-source/stories/brettcannon)
   </p>